 Listening and Speaking in the Classroom

-Analyze the use of conversations as a learning tool.
+- Analyze the use of oral language as a learning tool.

 Assessing Language Arts

 - Develop differentiated instruction in language arts.

 - Evaluate methods of monitoring student's progress in language arts